jakeread/tinynets/README.md

 ## Networked Control Systems (NCS)

 The field of Networked Control Systems, or NCS, is unique from many other networking fields.
 NCS refers to any application where many devices are linked together to perform control of a physical system.
-They are common in robotics and avionics, where many sensors and actuators work together to perform a common goal (i.e. walking, stabilization, etc), and in manufacturing, where machine degrees of freedom are linked to close positioning control loops, and where multiple machines are linked to coordinate material handling and production scheduling.
+They are common in robotics and avionics, where many sensors and actuators work together to perform a common goal (i.e. walking, stabilization, etc.), and in manufacturing, where machine degrees of freedom are linked to close positioning control loops, and where multiple machines are linked to coordinate material handling and production scheduling.

 Critically,
 - In NCS, **total throughput is valued but not a key metric.**
-- Rather, message sizes are typically very small (between three to fifty bytes) and message delay time is the critical metric.
-Often, messages are only one-packet in length.
+- Rather, message sizes are typically very small (between three and fifty bytes) and message delay time is the critical metric.
+Often, messages are only one packet in length.
-- **Determinism in Message Delivery Time is critical** - systems must guarantee that certain control loops 'close' within a defined set of time, less they become unstable.
+- **Determinism in Message Delivery Time is critical** - systems must guarantee that certain control loops 'close' within a defined set of time less they become unstable.
 - **Robustness is critical** - NCS should not contain any Single Points of Failure
 - **Statelessness is critical** - NCS should not pause operation under any circumstances to re-converge on routing solutions, as this adds fatal indeterminism to message delivery.